-Clients wishing to claim Small Income Exception should apply in person at the Social Security Department.
+Clients wishing to claim Small Income Exception should apply in person at Customer and Local Services.
 The effects on future entitlement will be explained.

-9. Social Security Employer's Guide (SSDI) states that 'where an employee received a lump sum following redundancy, then no deduction of contributions should be made'.
+9. Customer and Local Services Employer's Guide (SSDI) states that 'where an employee received a lump sum following redundancy, then no deduction of contributions should be made'.

 10. A person who has received a Redundancy Payment should register with Employment Services within four weeks of becoming unemployed and their contributions will be credited for the period of unemployment.
 A person who accepts voluntary redundancy is not entitled to contribution credits.

 11. Should you be made redundant, following Class 1 employment (ie employed by an employer), you will have your Contributions credited for the period of unemployment provided that you -

 - register at the Department's Employment Services not later than each Friday of each week of unemployment